rkonoplev/dniester/docs/en/GIT_BASH_COMMANDS.md

 # Git and Bash Commands Reference

-This document contains practical Git and Bash commands used during development and troubleshooting of the Phoebe CMS project.
+This document contains practical Git and Bash commands used during development and troubleshooting in the Phoebe CMS project.

 ## Table of Contents
 - [Git Commands](#git-commands)